csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

-Currently, clients submit their request to StopGap using a wordpress form, after which the information gets transferred to some document for manual processing by the StopGap team.
+Currently, clients submit their request to StopGap using a Google Form, after which the information gets transferred to a spreadsheet document for manual processing by the StopGap team.
 Communication between clients and StopGap is done through email.

-With our app, clients will be able to create and account and request the ramp through that account.
+With our app, clients will be able to create an account and request the ramp through that account.
 While the request process will be largely the same, the main benefits will be the ease of communication and availability of information to the client through the app.
 Clients will no longer need to email StopGap to request updates and wait for a response, as the up-to-date information related to their order will be displayed to them through their account.
 The instant messaging feature will also streamline communication, as compared to email which can be slow and cluttered.

 The StopGap team will benefit from the data organization aspects of the app.
 Ramp request info will be vetted by the app for validity (ie. correct formats for addresses and postal codes) to reduce the amount of garbage data in the system.
 Team members will also be able to filter the data in the system to only display what they want to see, saving what could add up to hours of scrolling through data, looking for very specific information.
+This gives StopGap access to better analytic capabilities, increasing their ability to request funding and modify their programs based on historical data.
 Overall it will help StopGap accomplish their goal of increasing accessibility throughout the Toronto area, by increasing the efficiency in which they are able to create and deliver ramps.

 #### Q4: How will you build it?